vmware-tanzu/velero/site/docs/master/style-guide.md

 ### Avoid statements about the future

 Avoid making promises or giving hints about the future.
-If you need to talk about an alpha feature, put the text under a heading that identifies it as alpha information.
+If you need to talk about an beta feature, put the text under a heading that identifies it as beta information.

 ### Avoid statements that will soon be out of date